jasonsbarr/computer-science-program/README.md

 ## Methodology

-- Work on 4 courses at a time for 13 week "terms," completing all 4 within that time frame if possible.
+- Work on 2 CS courses and one math/statistics/data science course at a time until finished.
-  - Courses shorter than a full-term can be grouped (some courses I'm using are actually designed to be grouped in this way)
-  - Longer courses may span more than one term; can group shorter courses with these in the last term to avoid time gaps
+  - Focus will be on learning each course thoroughly, not necessarily on finishing the material in a particular time frame, but spending time on each course daily should accelerate the time frame over what's possible in a regular undergraduate program.
   - Working on multiple courses at once will leverage techniques to help with learning and retention, like spaced repetition and interleaving
-  - Making the courses time-bound will alleviate my anxiety and ADHD/executive functioning issues that make open-ended projects difficult
+  - Making the courses sequential with a defined structure will alleviate my anxiety and ADHD/executive functioning issues that make open-ended projects difficult
 - View all lectures for courses that have them available; otherwise use supplemental videos where appropriate
 - Complete all readings, including textbooks (may substitute equivalent openly available book for required course textbooks), lecture notes, handouts, etc.
 - Do all assignments, including projects, problem sets, presentations, and writing assignments